Thoughtful-App-Co/nurture/docs/features/TEND_GARDEN.md

 ## User Flow

-1. **Launch Quick Sort** from dashboard
+1. **Launch Tend Garden** from dashboard
-   - Shows count of unsorted contacts
+   - Shows count of untended contacts
-   - Disabled if all contacts are sorted
+   - Disabled if all contacts are tended

 2. **Categorize contacts**
    - Card appears with contact name and current layer
-   - Tap one of 6 category buttons to sort
+   - Tap one of 6 category buttons to tend
    - Card animates away, next contact appears
    - Progress bar updates automatically